Compare SteelSeries Apex Pro Gen 3 vs HyperX Alloy Origins

 4.2

-RGB lighting quality was often praised for even, attractive illumination, but one lab review found color accuracy imperfect.
+RGB lighting quality was often praised for even, attractive, non-intrusive lighting, but color accuracy and brightness were not universally strong.

 Product 2: HyperX Alloy Origins